Skip to main content

 });

-// Processing the mock event on the updated mock database
+// Step 6: Process the second event with the updated database

 const updatedMockDb2 = await Greeter.NewGreeting.processEvent({